-- Store or secure all items that could be thrown around and hurt someone during a crash. - Be sure items placed on the floor behind the front seats cannot roll under the seats and interfere with the driver's ability to operate the pedals or the proper operation of the seats. - Keep the glove box closed while driving.
+- Store or secure all items that could be thrown around and hurt someone during a crash. - Be sure items placed on the floor behind the front seats cannot roll under the seats and interfere with the driver's ability to operate the pedals, the proper operation of the seats, or proper operation of the sensors under the seats. - Keep the glove box closed while driving.
 If it is open, a passenger could injure their knees during a crash or sudden stop.

-• If you fold the rear seats down, fold them up, or remove them, tie down items that could be thrown about the vehicle during a crash or sudden stop.
+• If you fold the rear seats down or up, or remove them, tie down items that could be thrown about the vehicle during a crash or sudden stop.
+Also, keep all cargo below the bottom of the windows.
+If it is higher, it could interfere with the proper operation of the side curtain airbags.